 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible advice and care.
 This information is only available to those involved in your care and you should never be asked for personal medical information by anyone not involved in your care.

 You have a right to know what information we hold about you.
 If you would like to see your records, please call 01064 451200 and ask to speak to Mary Brandley who will be happy to assist and advise you on the process.

 Suggestions & Complaints

 We welcome feedback from patients about our service.
 It is encouraging to receive compliments but also important that we learn from your experience to make improvements.

 If you have any concerns about any aspect of our service, please let us know.
-Your GP, our practice manager or our reception staff will be happy to help.
+Your GP, management or our reception staff will be happy to help.

 PRACTICE COMPLAINTS PROCEDURE

 If you have a complaint or concern about the service you have received from Doctors or Staff working in this Practice, please let us know.
 We operate a Practice complaints procedure as part of a NHS system for dealing with complaints.
 Our complaints procedure meets national criteria.

 Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned and this may be the approach you try first or ask to speak to Julie George or Abi Doherty from our management team who will assist you with your complaint.